 There’s a forum thread at Volley Talk on the subject of the influence of blocking on results.
-It was motivated by a blog post which suggests blocking may not be that important.
+A blog post which suggests blocking may not be that important motivated it.
 Specifically, blocking is said to be the facet of the game least correlated to wins and losses.
-The 2012 University of Oregon women’s team is used as a prime example.
+The post offers the 2012 University of Oregon women’s team as a prime example.
 That team played in the NCAA Division I national championship game, but actually was at or near the bottom of the Pac-12 conference in blocks per set during the regular season.
 Clearly, blocking isn’t all that important!

 Are you convinced?

 This manner of thinking reminds me of other potential misuses of data.